Social Listening Best Practices for B2B Marketers

-By now, brands understand that a strong social media presence is made up of more than just a steady stream of content.
+By now, most brands understand a strong social media presence is made up of more than just a steady stream of content.
 It requires a comprehensive strategy that revolves around not just talking, but also listening.

 Enter, social listening.
-For those who may be unfamiliar, social listening is exactly what it sounds like: a process of listening to online conversations between customers or potential buyers in an effort to gain valuable brand and industry insights.
+For those who may be unfamiliar, social listening is exactly what it sounds like.
+It’s the process of listening to online conversations between customers or potential buyers in an effort to gain valuable brand and industry insights.

-- Invest in a social media management tool: Social media tools don’t just schedule your posts anymore.
+Invest in a social media management tool: Social media tools don’t just schedule your posts anymore.
 Many come with advanced tracking capabilities that allow you to listen to customers, track competitors, and automate social media reports.
 If you have budget for a social media management tool, we recommend you take the leap.
 These tools can streamline social listening processes to make it incredibly quick and easy.

 Only 24% of brands say they do social listening (source).
 The reason for this is simple.